ab599597/obol-docs/docs/run/prepare/test-command.md

 ## Test all

-Intended for running test across all categories.
-Each flag should be have a suffix of its category (i.e.: the flag `--endpoints` from the beacon tests becomes `--beacon-endpoints`).
-For details about each category refer to its respective section.
+Intended for running tests across all categories.
+Each flag should have a prefix for its category (i.e.: the flag `--endpoints` from the beacon tests becomes `--beacon-endpoints`).
+For details about each category refer to their respective sections.

 ### Pre-requisites